Luxor Museum

 Since ancient times, the town has been known by different names; the ancient Egyptians named it Weset, and under the Old Kingdom, it was known as Nu Amun or the town of Amon.
 Thebes was its Greek name.
 The Romans built a huge military garrison around the Luxor temple after their invasion of Egypt.
 The ruins of its forts were mistaken for palaces by Arab invaders, who gave them the name al-uqsur, which is the plural form of the word qasr (meaning “palace” or “castle”).
 The name was later corrupted by European languages to become Luxor, the city’s current name.

 During the New Kingdom period, the Egyptian kingdom, which stretched from the Mediterranean Sea in the north to the Third Cataract in the south, poured its wealth into Thebes, making it the world’s richest metropolis.
 The town’s riches were reflected in the many types of art and architecture.
-As a result, Luxor was brimming with pharaonic artifacts of unrivaled quantity and splendor anywhere else in the world, transforming the city into an open-air museum of human history and ancient civilizations.

-The Egyptian Ministry of Culture devised a proposal to establish a museum in Luxor in 1962, based on the abundance of rare and expensive artifacts unearthed there, and commissioned a prominent Egyptian architect, engineer Mahmud Al-Hakim, to produce the appropriate engineering and architectural plans.
 After construction was completed in 1969, the museum was designated as a regional museum for the display of artifacts unearthed in Luxor.
 The exhibits were hand-picked from among the region’s treasures, and the museum was officially inaugurated on December 12, 1975, when the inside and outdoor displays were completed.
 When visitors exit the museum, they are treated to a spectacular panoramic vista of the West Bank.

-The museum galleries are split onto two floors, with two ramps connecting them.
-The exhibits were displayed using the most up-to-date museum display methods in order to showcase their artistic splendor.
+The museum galleries are split into two floors, with two ramps connecting them.
+The exhibits were displayed using the most up-to-date museum display methods to showcase their artistic splendor.
 These rely completely on artificial lighting, a dark grey background, and basic stands for the artifacts, resulting in displays that are neither tight nor crowded, allowing the eye to focus on the exhibits.
-As a result, visitors experience a calm sensation, which allows them to thoroughly immerse themselves in the study of each unique piece.

 The Luxor temple cache (seen below) was discovered by chance in 1989 while normal soil samples were being collected from King Amenhotep III’s courtyard.
-The cache contains one-of-a-kind and rare statues of gods, goddesses, and monarchs that are very well maintained and beautiful and magnificent.
-When the find was made, it was determined that this precious item would be displayed in a separate chamber.
-As a result, a new room was created, as well as a novel way of displaying this one-of-a-kind collection.
+The cache contains one-of-a-kind and rare statues of gods, goddesses, and monarchs that are very well-maintained and beautiful.

 In general, all of the museum exhibits were uncovered during the area’s excavations and taken out of storage there.
-They also contain items that have been restored to Luxor from the Egyptian Museum in Cairo, where they were discovered among King Tutankhamen’s funereal adornments after his tomb was discovered in 1922.
+They also contain items that have been restored to Luxor from the Egyptian Museum in Cairo, where they were discovered among King Tutankhamun’s funereal adornments after his tomb was discovered in 1922.

 Luxor Museum contributing to the community’s well-being: